glaucuslinux/glaucus/README.md

 Firas Khalil Khana (firasuke@gmail.com)

 ## License
 glaucus is licensed under the Internet Systems Consortium (ISC) license.
 See LICENSE.

+## Dedication
+This project is dedicated to my parents for everything they've done and for choosing to believe in me.

 ## Donations
 * PayPal (firasuke@gmail.com)